12 Plants that Repel Insects Naturally

 Nasturtiums A trap crop for aphids, keeping them away from other plants like tomatoes and beans.

-Mint Its strong scent repels ants, mosquitoes, and other insects.
-However, it spreads quickly, so plant it in containers to control its growth.
+Mint Its strong scent repels ants and mosquitoes.
+Plant it in containers to control its growth.

-Sage Helps keep cabbage moths and beetles away, making it a great companion for brassicas like cabbage and broccoli.
+Sage Helps keep cabbage moths and beetles away, making it a great companion for brassicas.

 The Best Plants That Repel Insects